 Since Madison’s inception in 1809, greenspace has been an integral feature for its residents.
 As the town grew and public space dwindled, it is no surprise that landowners created their own personal outdoor havens.
 Some may have been inspired by the formal gardens originating from the Renaissance period, while others embraced a newer landscaping trend, the “lawn,” made famous in America largely due to our third President and horticulture enthusiast, Thomas Jefferson.
 Regardless of style, it is apparent that a home’s yard is a continuation of living space for these families.

-Let’s take a journey through history to learn more about these personal oases, the owners who thoughtfully designed and maintained them, and how to find them on your next visit to Madison in our walking tour app.
+Let’s take a journey through history to learn more about these personal oases, the owners who thoughtfully designed and maintained them, and how to find them on your next visit to Madison via our walking tour.

 Nestled in the center of the historic district is an unassuming mature pecan grove skirted by antebellum mansions.
 This tranquil landscape is all that is left of Madison’s original Town Commons.